Gomez0015/CTF-Writeups/📄 CTF Writeups/{THM} Skynet Writeup.md

 3. Spend more time with my wife
 ```

-As the next question in the CTF is asking about a hidden directory, i guess it must be `/45kra24zxs28v3yd`, it is the correct answer but the directory does seem to be anything intresting...
+As the next question in the CTF is asking about a hidden directory, i guess it must be `/45kra24zxs28v3yd`, it is the correct answer but the directory does seem to be anything interesting...

 For the next question it asks what is it called when we include remote files, so that is `Remote File Inclusion` which I guess is what we have to do next.